MMohsinM/OS_Lab/lab4/readme.md

 Then after that

-./7_17    'Number of random points you wish to generate'\n
+./7_17    'Number of random points you wish to generate'